Laidout/laidout/README.md

 ---------------------
 For the adventurous, you can help make Laidout work on OS X.
 Straight from downloading, it will not compile all the way on OS X.
-You'll still need x11, xft, Imlib2, freetype2, fontconfig, ssl, and cups.
+You'll still need all the libraries listed above.
 I'm just guessing, since I don't have access to an OS X or other BSD based machine, but it shouldn't be too hard to make Laidout work on them.
 There are a few places where I use GNU-only functions, like getline(),